1974 Traynor

 My YGM-3 is a two input with a single 12.
 It has reverb and tremolo.
 It has four 12AX7's and two EL84 power tubes.

 As you can see the logo is missing, and the grillcloth has been replaced.
-Eventually I want to replace the grill cloth with something more Traynor-like, and I might get lucky and find a Traynor logo on Ebay.

-Next I put an Eminence Private Jack in it, which I got from my friend Jeff Andrews.
+Other than that, the amp sounded good.
+The stock Marsland speaker in it wasn't all that good though, and I swapped it with an Eminence Private Jack, which I got from my friend Jeff Andrews.
 The Private Jack is Eminence's answer to the Greenback at a very good price.
 It made a massive difference in the tone of the amp and was happy with it until I bought some Vintage 30 speakers from Warehouse Guitar Speakers and installed one.
 I found it to be an improvement yet again and for the moment that is the speaker I am using in this amp.

-Basically it sounds good with the V30, all I really have to do is put an overdrive pedal in front of it and it sounds damn good.
+It sounds good with the V30, all I really have to do is put an overdrive pedal in front of it and it sounds damn good.
 If you have a Guitarmate I highly recommend replacing the speaker because it will make all the difference in the world.

 Other changes I've made are: